card gamer logo

 Pokemon Ace Spec Card - Awakening Drum

-The introduction of Ancient and Future Pokemon has added extra opportunities for Trainer cards to capitalise on the new subtypes; this Ace Spec card is a good example of that.
+The introduction of Ancient and Future Pokémon has added extra opportunities for Trainer cards to capitalise on the new subtypes; this Ace Spec card is a good example of that.

-As an Ancient card itself, Awakening Drum allows you to draw a card for each of your Ancient Pokemon in play.
+As an Ancient card itself, Awakening Drum allows you to draw a card for each of your Ancient Pokémon in play.

-This can allow players to draw up to six cards, in theory at least; that’s if we go by the usual assumption of having a Pokemon in the Active Spot and five Pokemon on the Bench.
+This can allow players to draw up to six cards, in theory at least; that’s if we go by the usual assumption of having a Pokémon in the Active Spot and five Pokémon on the Bench.

-Of course, they would all have to be Ancient Pokemon in order for the Awakening Drum’s effectiveness to be maximised.
+Of course, they would all have to be Ancient Pokémon in order for the Awakening Drum’s effectiveness to be maximised.

 Given that cards such as Professor’s Research allow players to draw seven cards (albeit at the cost of discarding their hand; however, this can be cleverly played when players have a depleted hand anyway), it doesn’t seem to me that Awakening Drum is so powerful as to warrant its status as an Ace Spec card.